PatCapon39/nextflow-seqera/user-guide/service-access.md

 ## Access an organisation workspace

-Accessing an organisation workspace requires joining the [pilot project of the Australian Nextflow Seqera Service](/main/nextflowseqera/join_us.md).
+Accessing an organisation workspace requires joining the [Australian Nextflow Seqera Service](nextflow-seqera/index.md).

 Under the pilot project, you can: